ProgramadoresVenezuela/slack-invites/README.md

 ![Task config 2](./images/task_config_2.png "Task config 2")

 You're now ready to go, start pointing your users to `https://yourappid.stamplayapp.com` and they will be able to singup to your Slack organization in a breeze.
+As usual, for any questions drop an email to [giuliano.iacobelli@stamplay.com](mailto:giuliano.iacobelli@stamplay.com) or join our Slack organization here [https://slackinvites.stamplayapp.com](slackinvites.stamplayapp.com).

+Cheers,